trussworks/trussels-guide/docs/trussels.md

 If you’re setting up an affinity group, please consider adding :lock:[the affinity groups slackbot to your group](https://docs.google.com/document/d/1ZNdjjtjT9X7QdNkP25NkZEbYPaMWfnjDm5mZVqIanBo/edit).

 If something you have done will cause a change for Trussels, please create a copy of :lock:[the Internal Communication Template](https://docs.google.com/document/d/121eHs2aCQcGF66F9T67MY-x7FFrzDHqV--o7lsZEeKQ/edit#) and follow the steps.

+## Resource: Decision records (TDRs)
+We use decision records to document specific organizational choices and why we’ve made them.
+You can submit a TDR or join the TDR committee to help shepherd TDRs through completion by joining **#c-tdr**

+See what makes a good (and bad) TDR in the :lock:[101 doc](https://docs.google.com/document/d/1RfUU5syewOTYwuYId1D0Z-tXBvNlzko6fUEDCyfQ60U/edit#).
+You can see all active TDRs our :lock:[Decision Record folder](https://drive.google.com/drive/folders/1yzan1FKNjbe48EvQldI3X6_AkeGXGpcY).

+Software projects will also likely have an index for architectural decision records, or ADRs, which work similarly.

 ## Practice: Bringing a new tool to Truss
 Are you just not getting what you need out of :lock:[the tools we already use within Truss](https://docs.google.com/spreadsheets/d/1dMQCW7fI0SGwBEtCSf8uX3n1beE0GC5yTgtUrPetFUM/edit#gid=0)?
 Want to use something new?